Illinois Rental Market Trends in 2026

 Prior to Prohibition, Peoria’s early economy was shaped by the liquor industry thanks to its abundant corn supply and location along the Illinois River.
 Following its reign as a distilling powerhouse, Peoria reinvented itself as a manufacturing hub.
 For much of the twentieth century, Caterpillar formed the economic backbone of the region, employing tens of thousands of workers there; and though it moved its headquarters to Deerfield in 2017, Caterpillar remains Peoria’s second-highest employer.

 As was the case for other Rust Belt cities, Peoria’s economy had to adjust as deindustrialization and automation reduced manufacturing jobs in the second half of the twentieth century.
 Since then, Peoria has worked hard to diversify its economy.
-Today, top employers (besides Caterpillar) include healthcare companies OSF Healthcare and Carle Health, along with Peoria Public Schools District 150, Vonachen Services, and Bradley University.
+Today, top employers (besides Caterpillar) include healthcare companies OSF Healthcare and Carle Health, along with Peoria Public Schools, Vonachen Services, and Bradley University.

-Peoria is also working hard to enhance its livability, including improving housing affordability and quality, expanding economic opportunity, and revitalizing neighborhoods and public infrastructure.
+Peoria is also working hard to enhance its livability by improving housing affordability and quality, expanding economic opportunity, and revitalizing neighborhoods and public infrastructure.
 Peoria’s investment in downtown improvements have resulted in an influx of new business and foot traffic to the city center.

 Residents and visitors to Peoria can enjoy a host of cultural attractions that reflect the city’s industrial heritage and natural beauty, including the Peoria Riverfront Museum, Caterpillar Visitors Center, Luthy Botanical Garden, and Forest Park Nature Center.
 Peoria also hosts the Heart of Illinois Fair each summer, as well as the renowned Annual Art Fair.
 Sports fans can catch a baseball game at Dozer Park, while families may particularly enjoy the Peoria PlayHouse Children’s Museum and Peoria Zoo.
-In addition, Peoria’s Grand View Drive was dubbed the “World’s Most Beautiful Drive” by President Theodore Roosevelt, offering panoramic views of the Illinois River as well as historic homes.
+In addition, Peoria’s Grand View Drive offers panoramic views of the Illinois River as well as historic homes, and was once dubbed the “World’s Most Beautiful Drive” by President Theodore Roosevelt.

-Peoria was ranked in position #48 on Buildium’s list of up-and-coming real estate markets in 2025 thanks to its strong multifamily cap rates, occupancy rates, and property price appreciation over the last two years.
-Weighing on Peoria’s score was its negative population growth and employment growth.
-However, its affordability sets it apart—even in a region that tends to have a lower cost of living than much of the rest of the U.S.—and its property price appreciation and multifamily metrics make it worth considering for investors in 2025.
+Peoria didn’t quite make it onto Buildium’s list of up-and-coming real estate markets in 2026.
+The metro has seen strong multifamily cap rates and moderate rent growth.
+Weighing on Peoria’s score are its negative economic and employment growth.
+However, its affordability sets it apart—even in a region that tends to have a lower cost of living than much of the rest of the U.S.—and its home value appreciation and multifamily metrics make it worth considering for investors in 2026.

 Peoria, Illinois Rental Market Statistics